hannobraun/cnc-mill/README.md

   - housing for flange nuts
     - suitable for DEB-x, DDB-x, FSCDIN

+Looks like I need, per axis:
+- ball screw
+- flanged nut
+- supported bearing
+- fixed bearing
+- flanged nut housing

-Not sure yet, what conclusions to draw from all this.
+Other than that, not sure yet, what conclusions to draw from all this.

 ### Stepper Drivers